 It is best to take two or three pairs of gloves.
 It is important to have spare dry gloves in case one set gets wet.

 Expensive specialty gear is not required, but you should have warm, waterproof clothing available upon your arrival at the embarkation point.
-Some ships offer waterproof jackets, bib pants and rubber/Wellington/gum boots for hire while on board and there is also a clothing hire company in the main Antarctic port of Ushuaia.
+Several ships do include waterproof jackets and rubber/Wellington/gum boots while on board - but if not, there is also a clothing hire company in the main Antarctic port of Ushuaia.
 Check with us when booking your trip!

 All these voyages are "expedition" style cruises.
 The emphasis is on wildlife encounters, personal contact with the environs, visiting sites of historical interest and to a lesser extent, scientific stations.
 The actual program will vary to take best advantage of local conditions, spontaneous opportunities and wildlife.
 Experience in Arctic and Antarctic waters shows that a flexible program is essential when it comes to dealing with the published itinerary as a guide to some of our best opportunities.
 No two voyages are the same and you can expect the unexpected!